-Conduct and Discipline Hearing Participants - The conduct and discipline hearing provides for an objective hearing of all facts related to the charges and should include at a minimum the student and the ADAA in addition to the Conduct and Discipline Panel.
-The hearing is "closed" and confidential.
-Only individuals personally involved in the hearing are permitted to attend and participate, including CDP members, the student, ADAA, witnesses, and counsel, if desired.
+Conduct and Discipline Hearing Participants - The conduct and discipline hearing provides for an objective hearing of all facts related to the charges and should include at a minimum the student and the ADAA in addition to the Conduct and Discipline participate, including CDP members, the student, ADAA, witnesses, and counsel, if desired.
 UAMS legal counsel may be available to provide advice on procedural and policy matters.